Skip to content

 TechnologyPurposeRationale

-AWS S3StorageEncrypted file storage, per-user prefixes
+AWS S3StorageEncrypted file storage, per-entity prefixes

-CloudFrontCDNGlobal edge caching for PWA assets and API
+CloudFrontCDNGlobal edge caching for assets and APIs

 Why These Choices